 About the article & author: Mike Bellamy

 During my 20 years living in Asia, I’ve owned a number of different business entities in greater China, ranging from China manufacturing WFOE’s to service companies.
-Along the way I have dealt with lawyers based in China, back home and in HK.
+Along the way I have dealt with lawyers based in China, lawyers back home and lawyers in HK.
 I’ve engaged (and dismissed) both foreign and local lawyers.

 Step One: Look in the right place: China, not back home